brianlangseth-NOAA/quillback_rockfish_2021/write_up/ca_rebuilder/_main.md

 Reference points calculated based on this rebuilding analysis are given in Table \ref{tab:ref-points}.
 The minimum time required for rebuilding, $\text{T}_\text{MIN}$, with no fishing (F=0) starting in 2023 was estimated to be 19 years, corresponding to the stock being rebuilt by 2040, assuming the default removals for 2021 and 2022.
 The mean generation time was estimated to be 27 years.
 The maximum time allowed for rebuilding, $\text{T}_\text{MAX}$, is defined as the $\text{T}_\text{MIN}$ plus the mean generation time for stocks that require more than 10 years to rebuild.
 Quillback rockfish was unable to rebuild within 10 years so the estimated $\text{T}_\text{MAX}$ was 2067. $\text{P}_\text{MAX}$, $\text{T}_\text{TARGET}$, and $\text{SPR}_\text{TARGET}$ are not specified since this is the first rebuilding plan for quillback rockfish and these values have not been set via the Council's process.

 TO DO: Confirm Tmin value (17 or 19) and Tmin year (2040 or 2042).
-Tmax assumed Tminyear is 2040
+Tmax assumes Tminyear is 2040 so ensure values are accurate here and in tables.

-TO DO: Add current stock size into the table

 <!-- A rebuilding strategy is presented below and includes a rebuilding target year termed $\text{T}_\text{MID}$, which equals 2054 and is the mid-point between $\text{T}_\text{MIN}$ and $\text{T}_\text{MAX}$, along with the associated SPR harvest rate.
 The Council may opt to select a $\text{T}_\text{TARGET}$ earlier or later than this $\text{T}_\text{MID}$ value based on fishery, economic, or other factors. -->